 iii) Oxyhaemoglobin buffer

-1. Buffers are used to maintain some drug or medicine in ionized form as ionized forms are more soluble in aqueous solutions.
+1. Buffers are used to maintain some drugs or medicine in ionized form as ionized forms are more soluble in aqueous solutions.

 2. Buffers are used to maintain the pH of most of the drugs near-neutral otherwise it causes irritation in body tissue.